SkillsUnion/tamkeen-cloud/general-reference/naming-casing-and-commenting-conventions.md

 };
 ```

 The `@` symbol in JSDocs signifies a "tag"- some structure of the code to document.
-In Rocket Academy JavaScript documentation we will be almost exclusively using only the `param` and `return` tags in JSDoc formatted comments.
+In this bootcampt, JavaScript documentation we will be almost exclusively using only the `param` and `return` tags in JSDoc formatted comments.
 See the full list of tags <a href="https://jsdoc.app/index.html#block-tags" target="_blank">here</a>.